-The school will offer a milk program to students in grades K-2.
-All milk served to a student (except the initial carton served with lunch) will cost \$ per half pint.
+The school will offer a milk program to students in grades K-6.
+All milk served to a student (except the initial carton served with lunch) will cost \$0.40 per half pint.
 The price for milk may change during the school year.
-Milk will be served at the morning recess.
-Teachers will record the number of cartons of milk each child consumes and give the information to the office at the end of the month where it will be added to the family account.